0

 Common questions

-A newborn blood spot screening test is a simple and safe blood test which screens for serious conditions that can be treated when found early.
+A newborn blood spot screening heel stick test is a simple and safe blood test that screens for serious conditions that can be treated when found early.
 In Colorado, all babies will be tested unless parents request to opt out of testing.

 Newborn babies who have these conditions look healthy but may get very sick or die within just a few days or weeks of birth.
-The newborn blood spot screening test helps detect these conditions early for babies to receive the proper medical treatment before they become ill.
+The newborn blood spot screening test helps detect these conditions early so that babies to receive the proper medical treatment before they become ill.
 With early treatment, most babies live a healthy life.
+Please note: prenatal genetic screening only tests for a few of the conditions on the newborn screen; it is not as comprehensive.

 A few drops of blood are taken from your baby’s heel and soaked onto a special paper.
 The State Public Health Laboratory completes the screening using the dried blood spots.
-The results are sent to the hospital or the medical provider.
+The results are sent to the hospital or the designated PCP.

-The first newborn screen is taken at 24-48 hours of age at the birthing center and the second newborn screen is taken at 8-14 days of age with the primary care provider (pcp).
-The first and second screen test for different disorders as shown in this diagram.
+The first newborn screen is taken at 24-48 hours of age at the birthing facility, and the second newborn screen is taken at 8-14 days of age with the primary care provider (PCP) and or birthing center.
+The first newborn screen should be collected 24-48 hours to ensure timely identification of disorders that may be life-threatening or have severe health impacts if not detected and treated within the first week of life.
+Collecting the sample within two days of life allows time for it to be tested and reported, so babies get the immediate care they need.
+The first and second screen tests for different disorders as shown in this diagram.

 • Individual patient blood spot samples are retained for 6 months and then destroyed.